jgclark/NotePlan-tools/README.md

 ## Running the Tools
 There are 2 ways of running the script:
 1. with no arguments (`ruby npTools.rb`), it checks all files updated in the last 24 hours.
 This is the way to use it automatically, running one or more times each day.
 (This is configurable by HOURS_TO_PROCESS below.)
 2. with passed filename pattern(s), where it works on any matching Calendar or Note files.
-For example, to match the Daily file from 24/3/2020 give `ruby npTools.rb 20200324.txt`.
+For example, to match the Daily file from 24/3/2020 use `ruby npTools.rb 20200324.txt`.
 It can include wildcard *patterns* to match multiple files, for example `202003*.txt` to process all Daily files from March 2020.
 If no `.` is found in the pattern, the pattern matches all files as `*pattern*.*`.

-You can also specify options:
+You can also specify **options**:
 - `-h` for help,
-- `-a` (`--noarchive`) don't archive completed tasks into the `# Done` section
+- `-a` (`--noarchive`) don't archive completed tasks into the `# Done` section. _This is currently on by default, as the feature isn't yet complete to my satisfaction._
 - `-n` (`--nomove`) turn off moving mentions of [[Note]] in a daily calendar day file to the [[Note]].
 You'll want to do this if you're using the [[...]] notation for backlinks (from NP v3.0.15 onwards)
 - `-s` (`--keepschedules`) keep the scheduled (>) dates of completed tasks
 - `-f` (`--skipfile=NOTETITLE[,NOTETITLE2,etc]`) don't process specific note(s)